Javeria-Umer/Techionista-Vendee-Globe-Race/README.md

 ## Architecture <a name="architecture"></a>

 ### Event Hub Configuration <a name="event-hub-configuration"></a>
-We configured an Event Hub to ingest telemetry data.
-No detailed process description is included here.
+Configured an Event Hub and Namespace to ingest telemetry data.

 ### Azure Lambda Architecture <a name="azure-lambda-architecture"></a>
-Our Lambda Architecture includes:
+Lambda Architecture includes:
 - Event Hub for real-time data ingestion.
 - Stream Analytics Job for real-time processing.
 - Synapse Analytics Workspace with Serverless SQL Pool for batch data processing.
-- No notebooks were used in this setup.

 ### Data Storage <a name="data-storage"></a>
-Data is stored in a storage service of your choice (Data Lake, SQL Database, Cosmos DB, or Synapse Analytics Workspace) for batch processing.
+Data is stored in Data Lake for batch processing.

 ### PowerBI Dashboard <a name="powerbi-dashboard"></a>
-Our PowerBI dashboard features:
+PowerBI dashboard features:
 - A world map displaying boat positions.
 - A table ranking teams by their race positions.
 - A horizontal bar chart showcasing average boat speeds.